CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-Deploy theApplication-to-Azure-Kubernetes-Service.md

 In this exercise, you will complete the following tasks:
 - Task 1: Tunnel into the Azure Kubernetes Service cluster
-- Task 2: Setup Key Vault & Secrets
+- Task 2: Set up Key Vault & Secrets
 - Task 3: Deploy a namespace, service, and workload in the Azure Kubernetes Service using the Azure Portal
 - Task 4: Deploy a service & workload using kubectl